safiakhursheed2006-creator/age-calculator-python/README.md

-# age-calculator-python
+# Age Calculator

-A simple python program to calculate a person age from their birth year
+This is a simple Python program that calculates a person's age from their birth year.

+## Features
+- Takes birth year as input
+- Calculates age
+- Displays the result

+## Language
+- Python